-It is easy to get overwhelmed at the thought of giving gifts in a time where you cannot leave the house.
-Christmas In Lockdown can mean that you can be inventive with creating gifts – maybe even making them more thoughtful than previous years.
+It is easy to get overwhelmed by the thought of giving gifts at a time when you cannot leave the house.
+Christmas In Lockdown can mean that you can be inventive with creating gifts—maybe even making them more thoughtful than in previous years.
 Be creative and attempt to make edible gifts!

 Set Yourself a Budget

-It can be so easy to get carried away when it comes to finances, and in January you find yourself are paying the price.
+It can be so easy to get carried away when it comes to finances, and in January, you find yourself paying the price.
 See what you can afford and work accordingly.